Semester Study Abroad

 Yes, we currently run optional Spanish classes for students at the IAB, and Study Abroad students would be welcomed and encouraged to join in.Will there be opportunities to learn traditional dance (flamenco, cultural dance)?

-There will be an opportunity to learn from local flamenco and traditional dance teachers at the IAB during workshops for all Study Abroad students.What happens in Spring Break?
+There will be an opportunity to learn from local flamenco and traditional dance teachers in workshops held at the IAB for all IAB students.What happens in Spring Break?

 The IAB does not run its full time programmes during Spring Break.
 In Europe many people take holidays and celebrate Easter.
 It is the perfect time to visit other European countries with friends or family or to stay in Sitges and explore Barcelona.What are my accommodations like?
 Will I be living with other students studying abroad as well?